 The above discussion refers to the case $\nu=1/3$.
 At $\nu=1/5$ and $1/7$ the Laughlin function (\ref{LaughlinWF}) demonstrates even stronger inhomogeneity of the local electron density near the edge of the system, see Figure \ref{fig:LaughDensLargeN}.
 The electron disk radius becomes smaller, and the maximum of the electron density near $r\approx R-0.8a_0$ gets higher.
-Thus, not only is the Laughlin state characterized by a non-physical feature of a strongly inhomogeneous density, but, in addition, this inhomogeneity depends significantly on the magnetic field.
+Thus, not only is the LS characterized by a non-physical feature of a strongly inhomogeneous density, but, in addition, this inhomogeneity depends significantly on the magnetic field.

-Imagine that you have a macroscopic 2DEG sample with an electron density on the order of $10^{11}$ cm$^{-2}$ \cite{Tsui82}.
+Let us imagine a macroscopic 2DEG sample with an electron density on the order of $10^{11}$ cm$^{-2}$ \cite{Tsui82}.
 In equilibrium at $B=0$ the sample is locally electroneutral, i.e. the density of electrons equals the density of the positive background at any point.
-Now you switch the magnetic field on and increase it up to the value $\sim 50$ kG \cite{Tsui82} corresponding to the Landau level filling factor $\nu=1$.
-You get the MDD ground state with a perfectly uniform density of electrons (\ref{electrondensityMDD}) at all $r\lesssim R-a_0$, Figure \ref{fig:3DCiftjaDens}(a).
-Then you increase the magnetic field further, up to $\sim 150$ kG \cite{Tsui82} which corresponds to the filling factor $\nu=1/3$.
-If the Laughlin wave function (\ref{LaughlinWF}) corresponded to reality, a ring with a strongly enhanced electron density ($\sim 1.27\times 10^{11}$ cm$^{-2}$) would have to grow near the edge of the sample, Figure \ref{fig:3DCiftjaDens}(b).
-If after that you increase the $B$-field further, up to $\nu=1/5$ and $\nu=1/7$, the local density of electrons in the near-edge ring would have to grow up to $\sim 1.55\times 10^{11}$ cm$^{-2}$ and $\sim 1.77\times 10^{11}$ cm$^{-2}$, respectively, see Figures \ref{fig:3DCiftjaDens}(c) and (d).
-Such a strong redistribution of the electron density, caused exclusively by a change of the magnetic field, would require enormous energy costs and contradicts that fundamental physical principle that the magnetic field does no work on charged particles.
+Now one switches the magnetic field on and increases it up to the value $\sim 50$ kG \cite{Tsui82} corresponding to the Landau level filling factor $\nu=1$.
+One gets the MDD ground state with a perfectly uniform density of electrons (\ref{electrondensityMDD}) at all $r\lesssim R-a_0$, Figure \ref{fig:3DCiftjaDens}(a).
+Then one increases the magnetic field further, up to $\sim 150$ kG \cite{Tsui82} which corresponds to the filling factor $\nu=1/3$.
+If the wave function (\ref{LaughlinWF}) corresponded to reality, a ring with a strongly enhanced electron density ($\sim 1.27\times 10^{11}$ cm$^{-2}$) would have to grow near the edge of the sample, Figure \ref{fig:3DCiftjaDens}(b).
+If after that the $B$-field is increased further, up to $\nu=1/5$ and $\nu=1/7$, then the local electron density in the edge ring should increase to $\sim 1.55\times 10^{ 11}$ cm$^{-2}$ and $\sim 1.77\times 10^{11}$ cm$^{-2}$ respectively, see Figures \ref{fig:3DCiftjaDens}(c) and (d).